sarinravishanker/interview-data-engineer/README.md

 ### Notes
 - Ensure that the `SaleID` values in the updated data are greater than the maximum `SaleID` already present in the database.
 - Use the Airflow logs to debug and confirm the number of records inserted during the incremental load process.

+---

+## Future Improvements

+### 1. Combine `load_csv` and `load_csv_incremental` into One Script
+- Refactor the `load_csv` and `load_csv_incremental` scripts into a single, modular script.
+- Add a parameter to toggle between full and incremental loading modes.
+- This will reduce code duplication and improve maintainability.

+### 2. Airflow Improvements
+- Implement **Pytest** for DAG validation and testing to ensure DAGs are functioning as expected.
+- Add **task-level retries** and **alerting mechanisms** for better error handling and monitoring.
+- Use **Airflow Variables** or **Connections** to manage configuration dynamically instead of hardcoding values.

+### 3. DBT Improvements
+- Add **custom tests** in DBT to validate business-specific rules (e.g., no negative prices, valid product IDs).
+- Implement **snapshot testing** to track changes in slowly changing dimensions (SCDs).
+- Use **DBT packages** to modularize reusable transformations and macros.

+### 4. Modular Design
+- Improve the modularity of the pipeline by separating concerns:
+  - Create reusable utility functions for database operations.
+  - Use a configuration file (e.g., `config.yaml`) to manage paths, database credentials, and other settings.
+- This will make the pipeline easier to extend and adapt to new requirements.

+### 5. Scalability and Performance
+- Optimize database queries for better performance, especially for large datasets.
+- Explore partitioning and indexing strategies for the `raw__sales` table to improve query efficiency.
+- Consider using a distributed data warehouse (e.g., Snowflake, BigQuery) for scalability.

+---